 Other institutions and initiatives are also increasingly addressing passive and active restoration good practices under the UN Restoration Decade to promote wetlands as Nature-based solutions to the current biodiversity, water and climate change crises in the Mediterranean that urgently need support.

 V. EFFECTIVE MANAGEMENT AND RESTORATION PRIORITISATION

-The multiple benefits of effective wetland protection, management and restoration are highlighted through the various Mediterranean cases as shown in the infographic below.
+The multiple benefits of effective wetland protection, management and restoration are highlighted through the various Mediterranean cases as shown in the infographic below. ]